openreplay/documentation/content/installation/sanitize-data.md

 We are constantly improving our privacy related features, so let us know if you need something that which we don't yet support.

+If you'd like to watch a quick tutorial on how to sanitize data, use [this YouTube video](https://youtu.be/22-UCoocy6s), otherwise keep reading for more details.

 ## Global Level

 Data can be sanitized at the tracker level, when setting up OpenReplay.